Lakeside-Apps/HouzLinc/README.md

 8. HouzLinc should now be installed on your device.
 You can run it from the app drawer or home screen.

 ### Other platforms
-HouzLinc can be built for and run on frameworks Desktop and WebAssembly (WASM).
-Just select these launch profiles in Visual Studio.

-If built for Desktop, it will run on Windows, but instead of using Windows App SDK / WinUI3, it will use the Uno implementation backed by Skia for rendering.
-This offers an easy to deploy environment to test the Uno implementation of the Windows App SDK.
+HouzLinc can be built for the Desktop framework and run on Windows or Mac that way.
+On Windows, just select the `HouseLinc(Destop)` launch profile in Visual Studio.
+Instead of using Windows App SDK / WinUI3, HouzLinc will use the Uno implementation of that framework.
+This offers a convenient environment to test on the Uno implementation of the Windows App SDK framework.

-When built for WebAssembly, HouzLinc will run in your favorite browser.
+HouzLinc can also be built for WebAssembly and run in your favorite browser.
+Simply use the `HouseLinc(WebAssembly)` launch configration in Visual Studio.
+However [limitations on cross-site behavior](https://platform.uno/docs/articles/interop/MSAL.html) prevent signing in to OneDrive at this time.
+This means that HouzLinc cannot access the OneDrive configuration file when running in a browser, only local files.
+The Uno team proposes workarounds (see link above) that I have not yet tested.

 I am also working on making HouzLinc run on MacOS and iOS.